blakeklasing/jedi-trainer-kinect/README.md

 - Grab objects to throw at enemies
   - MOTION:
-    - State 1: extend right arm out in front of you
+    - State 1: Extend right arm out in front of you
-    - State 2: move arm around to select object
+    - State 2: Move arm around to select object
-    - State 3: object is grabbed and can be moved around
+    - State 3: Nod head to the side to grab object and move around
   - Features
     - Highlight selection
-    - raycast using the direction of the vector leading from your right elbow to your right hand with kinect data.
+    - Raycast using the direction of the vector leading from your right elbow to your right hand with kinect data.
   - Known Bugs:
      - Enemies don't get highlighted when selected